CSC & Military Superannuation

 Under established case law, voluntary discharge is not determinative of invalidity eligibility.
 If you separated from the ADF with service-related conditions that affected your capacity to work, you may be entitled to apply for invalidity classification retrospectively through the Commonwealth Superannuation Corporation (CSC).
 This applies across the MSBS, DFRDB, and ADF Super schemes.

-For veterans already classified as invalids, reclassification from Class C to Class B or Class A can mean significantly higher ongoing income benefits.
-We assess eligibility, build the case, and manage the CSC process.
+For veterans already classified as invalids under MSBS, DFRDB, or ADF Cover, reclassification from Class C to Class B or Class A can mean significantly higher ongoing income benefits.
+The difference between Class C and Class A over a career can be substantial.
+If your health has deteriorated since your original determination, reclassification is available.

 How we help

-• We review your full service and medical history to assess whether a retrospective invalidity application is viable under the relevant scheme rules.
+• We review your full service records, discharge documents, and medical history to assess whether a retrospective invalidity application is viable under the relevant scheme rules.

-• We advise you on the Whiteman principle and how it applies to your separation circumstances.
+• We advise you on the Whiteman principle and how it applies to your specific separation circumstances, including how the reason recorded for your discharge affects your prospects.

-• We manage the full process through CSC, including responding to requests for additional information.
+• We manage the full application through CSC to determination, responding to any requests for additional information or clarification.

-• For existing invalids, we assess whether your current classification accurately reflects your condition and prepare the reclassification case.
+• For existing invalids, we assess whether your current classification accurately reflects your current condition and prepare the reclassification case with updated medical evidence.

 What to expect when you work with us